The Clear

 got excited.
 They told us they loved watching us out

-on the floor and they wanted to see us perform.
+on the floor and couldn't wait to see us perform.

 I felt absolutely no pressure.
 My downfall at the